djsudduth/wspr-reports/README.md

 # wspr-reports
 Reports and charts for amateur radio wspr hf performance using propagation accuracy measurements.
 The goal is to determine HF antenna performance based on a time series collection of wspr signal reports.
-Reports are saved as CSV files for analysis either using spreadsheets or other tools.
+Reports are saved as CSV files for analysis either using plots, spreadsheets or other tools.

 ## Background
 Many amateurs utilize wspr reports to determine their overall HF system performance.
 However, widely variable factors affect wspr reports by distant stations.
 These can include time of day, solar x-ray flux, ionospheric variations, etc.